invokermain/pymssql-utils/README.md

 ### Why _pymssql_ when Microsoft officially recommends _pyodbc_ (opinion)?

-ODBC drivers add an extra layer between Python and SQL Server which can introduce issues that outway the benefits of pyodbc.
+The main difference between _pyodbc_ and _pymssql_ is the drivers they use.
-The drivers have various levels of support on differeing linux distributions, and if you develop in containers or require to run the same code on various platforms you can run into issues.
-There are other minor reasons that to prefer _pymssql_, e.g. _pymssql's_ parameter subsitution is done client-side allowing better visibiltiy on what the server is actually running.
+The ODBC are newer and have various levels of support on differing linux distributions, and if you develop for containers or distribute code onto different platforms you can run into ODBC driver-related issues that FreeTDS tends to not have.

+There are other minor reasons someone might prefer _pymssql_, e.g.:
+ * _pymssql's_ parameter subsitution is done client-side improving operation visibility.
-And _pymssql_ has better support for MSSQL specific data types such as Datetimeoffset.
+ * _pymssql_ also has support for MSSQL specific data types such as Datetimeoffset.